lawrennd/old_talks/_posts/2010-11-04-latent-force-models.md

 ---
-title: Latent Force Models
-venue: Dynamics Research Group Seminar, Mechanical Engineering, University of Sheffield, U.K.
-linkpdf: ftp://ftp.dcs.shef.ac.uk/home/neil/lfm_sheffield10.pdf
-year: '2010'
-month: 11
-day: '04'
-abstract: Physics based approaches to data modeling involve constructing an accurate mechanistic model of data, often based on differential equations.
-Machine learning approaches are typically data driven—perhaps through regularized function approximation.
+abstract: "Physics based approaches to data modeling involve constructing an accurate mechanistic model of data, often based on differential equations.
+Machine learning approaches are typically data driven\u2014perhaps through regularized function approximation.
   These two approaches to data modeling are often seen as polar opposites, but in reality they are two different ends to a spectrum of approaches we might take.
 In this talk we introduce latent force models.
 Latent force models are a new approach